Click Here To Schedule A Consultation

 Cosmelan Peel for Melasma

-Dr. Michele Green is an expert in dermatology with over two decades of experience treating melasma and other forms of hyperpigmentation on the face and the body.
-She takes a special interest in depigmentation treatment that, in part, stems from meeting with patients who, in the past, were incorrectly treated with laser treatments such as Fraxel laser, IPL, and Picosure laser, resulting in a worsened appearance of the original hyperpigmentation.
+Dr. Michele Green is an internationally renowned expert in cosmetic dermatology with over two decades of experience treating melasma and other forms of hyperpigmentation on the face and the body.
+She takes a special interest in depigmentation treatment that, in part, stems from meeting with patients who, in the past, were incorrectly treated with laser treatments such as Fraxel laser or IPL, resulting in a worsened appearance of the original hyperpigmentation.
+These laser treatments can push the pigment deeper into the dermal layers of the skin, making it more difficult to remove.
 Dr. Green finds that most cases of melasma and hyperpigmentation are best treated with procedures such as chemical peels, Cosmelan, Mesopeels, and other more appropriate cosmeceuticals and skincare.
-In addition, dark spots or post-inflammatory hyperpigmentation from acne can be treated effectively with Cosmelan and chemical peels.
-The following list is composed of the main conditions that Cosmelan treats:
+If laser treatments are used for treating melasma, certain technology and precise settings must be used.

 • Melasma